Facebook Pixel Skip to main content

 Are there any restrictions on buying agricultural land in Tamil Nadu?

-No, Tamil Nadu has always had relatively relaxed laws regarding agricultural land.
-Any Indian citizen (including non-agriculturists) can purchase agricultural land up to a maximum limit of 59.95 acres.
+No, Tamil Nadu has always had relatively relaxed laws.
+Any Indian citizen — including non-agriculturists — can purchase agricultural land up to a maximum limit of 59.95 acres, making it an attractive option for investors near Bangalore.

 Can NRIs buy agricultural land in India?